knpuniversity/symfony2-rest/knpu/episode4/send-token-in-request.md

 And we have a token!
 Now, how do we send it to the server?
 Well, it's our API, so we can do whatever the heck we want!
 We can set it as a query string or attach it on a header.
 The most common way is to set it on a header called `Authorization`.
-Add a `headers` key to te Guzzle call with one header called `Authorization`.
+Add a `headers` key to the Guzzle call with one header called `Authorization`.
 Set its value to the word `Bearer`, a space, and then the `$token.`

 Weird as it might look, this is a really standard way to send a token to an API.